School of Medicine

 Phillip M. Harter, MD

-Associate Professor (Teaching) of Surgery (Emergency Medicine)
+Associate Professor (Teaching) of Emergency Medicine

 Current Research and Scholarly Interests Medical Education, particularly the role of simulation (part-task trainers, human patient simulators and virtual reality) in the education of medical students and residents.
 Also, the use of the internet for distance learning in health care professions.